 Sweet almond oil keeps nails shiny and strong.
 Vitamins and mineral from the oil also help nails grow faster and healthier preventing breakage.

-~ Stimulate the blood flow of your hands and nails by grabbing a vitamin E capsule, breaking it open, and placing the oil onto each nail.
-Massage the oil onto your nails and cuticles.
+~ Stimulate the blood flow of your hands and nails by grabbing a vitamin E oil and massaging the oil onto your nails and cuticles.

 Vitamin E is a great moisturizer filled with antioxidants to restore and protect your nails and cuticles.